Wesmania/peak-soulmates/README.md

 ## WARNING WARNING WARNING

 THIS MOD IS UNDER DEVELOPMENT.
-For now it probably just crashes or something, it's been like an hour of untested editing of another mod.
+It doesn't crash at start, but I don't know yet what it does.
+Have fun.

 ## Features

-TODO.
+* Sharing damage! (if it's not buggy)
+* Sharing hunder and weight! (if it's not buggy)
+* Sharing healing! (if it's not buggy)
+* New soulmates chosen at every biome! (if it's not buggy)

 ## Planned features

 * Logo that's not a half-assed "shared damage" ripoff.
 * Better way to indicate who's your soulmate.
-* Making healing affect both players as well.
-* Sharing hunger and weight.
+* Fix bugs.
 * Configuration options: what damage is shared, damage multipliers, etc.

 ## Installation